imagekit-developer/imagekit-javascript/README.md

 | `typography`  | Sets the typography style of the subtitle text.
 Supported values: `b` for bold, `i` for italics, and `b_i` for bold with italics.                                                                                                    | `typography: "b"`       |
 | `fontOutline` | Specifies the font outline for subtitles.
 Requires the outline width (an integer) and the outline color (as a standard color name, RGB, or RGBA) separated by an underscore.
 Examples include `2_blue`, `2_A1CCDD`, or `2_A1CCDD50`. | `fontOutline: "2_blue"` |
 | `fontShadow`  | Specifies the font shadow for subtitles.
 Requires the shadow color (as a standard color name, RGB, or RGBA) and a shadow indent (an integer) separated by an underscore.
 Examples: `blue_2`, `A1CCDD_3`, or `A1CCDD50_3`.            | `fontShadow: "blue_2"`  |

-For image and video overlay transformation options, refer to the [ImageKit Transformations Documentation](https://imagekit.io/docs/transformations).

 #### AI and Advanced Transformations
 *Background Removal:*